NirmalWi/QR-code-generator-and-reader/README.md

 2. Open your web browser or use a REST client to access the following endpoints:

-   To generate a QR code: GET 'http://localhost:8081/api/qr/gen' To read a QR code: GET 'http://localhost:8081/api/qr/read'
+   -To generate a QR code: GET 'http://localhost:8081/api/qr/gen' -To read a QR code: GET 'http://localhost:8081/api/qr/read'

 3. The generated QR code image will be saved to the specified file path ('file-path' in the 'application.yml' configuration file).